bradleyeckert/hermes/docs/hermes.md

 - On-chip Flash memory for code and keys
 - UART

 The true random number generator is used to generate unique 128-bit IVs to avoid IV reuse.
+Each session starts with a random IV and lasts as long as the port is in use without any errors or resets.

-If an IV were to be reused, and the ciphertext has been logged (by sniffing UART traffic), the two messages could be XORed to leak data that may be useful.
-Since `hermes` typically uses short messages, it's unlikely to be a real hazard even if it happens.
-Still, the probably of it happening would be 2<sup>-64</sup> due to the Birthday Problem if the numbers are actually random.
+If an IV were to be reused, and the ciphertext has been logged (by sniffing UART traffic), the two sessions could be XORed to leak data that may be useful.
+The probably of it happening would be 2<sup>-64</sup> due to the Birthday Problem if the numbers are actually random.
+2<sup>64</sup> sessions, at 1 session per hour, would be 600 billion years.

 ## Pairing